Thilrash-Ameen/python-development-course/ReadMe.md

 ## What is python?

 *Python is a progrmming language.
-It was created by Guido van Rossum, and released in 1991*
+It was created by Guido van Rossum and released in 1991*

 *It is used for*